moon2501ry/moon2501ry/README.md

-<h1>Ryan's Profile</h1>
+<h1>Ryan Amorim Oliveira</h1>

 - ♂️ Gender Masculine
 - ⏳ 15 years old
-- 🌐 Studying Python, Web Crawlers and MonoGame
+- 🌐 Studying Python, PyGame, Web Crawlers and MonoGame
-- 🏫 Studying technical high school.
+- 🏫 Studying technical high school

 My profile picture is a fanart of a character from a friend of mine's manga (character based on me).